Mizoram: Politics

 In the 1950s, the fears of Assamese hegemony and perceived lack of government concern led to growing discontent among the Mizos.
 The Mizos were particularly dissatisfied with the government's inadequate response to the 1959–60 mautam famine.
 The Mizo National Famine Front, a body formed for famine relief in 1959, later developed into a new political organisation, the Mizo National Front (MNF) in 1961.
 The Front sought sovereign independence for the Mizo territory, staging an armed insurrection with the 28 February 1966 uprising against the government.
 The revolt was suppressed by the government of India, which carried out airstrikes in Aizawl and surrounding areas.
-The secessionist Mizo National Front was outlawed in 1967, as the Mizo Union and other organisations continued the demand for a separate Mizo state within the Republic of India.

 Assam state was split, re-organised into multiple political regions, Mizo hills area was declared Mizoram after the insurgency, and it received status as a Union Territory in 1972.
 A Peace Accord was signed between central government and insurgent groups of Mizoram on 30 June 1986.
 Per the accord, insurgents surrendered their arms and Mizoram became the 23rd state of India in 1986, formalised the following year.
 The first election of Mizoram Legislative Assembly was held on 16 February 1987.
 Elections have been held at 5-year intervals since then.
-The most recent Mizoram elections were held for 40 seats of legislative assembly on 28 November 2018.
-The voter turnout was 80%.
-The Mizo National Front led by Zoramthanga was elected to power.
+Elections were held for 40 seats of legislative assembly in 2023, ZPM won the elections.

-Kambhampati Hari Babu is the governor of Mizoram since July 2021.
+V. K. Singh is the governor of Mizoram since December 2024.

 Administration

 The Mizoram State Legislative Assembly has 40 seats and the Village Councils are the grassroots of democracy and leadership in Mizoram.
 The state has a chief minister, council of ministers with a portfolio of ministries responsible for different priorities and role of the government.

-There are three Autonomous District Councils (ADCs) for ethnic tribes in Mizoram, namely Chakma Autonomous District Council (in the southern part of state, bordering Bangladesh), Lai Autonomous District Council (LADC) for Lai people in the southern part of the state, and Mara Autonomous District Council (MADC) for Mara people in the southern-eastern corner.
-The Chakma people has been demanding to covert the existing Chakma Autonomous District Council in Mizoram into a Union territory under the name Chakmaland.
-This is because the predominantly Buddhist Chakma people in Mizoram have faced discrimination by the Mizo people, who are predominantly Christian.

 There are eleven districts in Mizoram.
 A district of Mizoram is headed by a Deputy Commissioner who is in charge of the administration in that particular district.
 The Deputy Commissioner is the executive head of the district, responsible for implementing government regulations, the law and order situation in the district, as well as being responsible for tax collection for the government.

 A Superintendent of Police is responsible for the police administration of each district.

-These officials work with the village councils in each district.
+The Capital city of Aizawl is managed by Aizawl Municipal Corporation and the Lunglei town is managed by Lunglei Municipal Council.

+The state has 3 autonomous district councils for ethnic minorities- Chakma Autonomous District Council, Lai Autonomous District Council and Mara Autonomous District Council.
+Additionally, the local body Sinlung Hills Council was formed for Hmar minority.